-People want to know if they take CBD hemp oil, will it lead to reduced anxiety, panic attacks, social anxiety disorder, anxiety and depression, and other anxiety induced symptoms?
+People want to know if they take CBD hemp oil, will it lead to reduced anxiety, panic attacks, social anxiety disorder, anxiety and depression, and other anxiety-induced symptoms?
 What does the science have to say about the benefits of cbd and cannabis products in treating anxiety and related medical conditions?

-In this article we will delve into the science to see what studies have found to be the relationship between CBD and anxiety.
+In this article, we will delve into the science to see what studies have found to be the relationship between CBD and anxiety.

 While pharmaceuticals for anxiety exist in a wide variety of forms, they often come with side effects severe enough that many people who suffer from anxiety avoid medications altogether.
 These side effects range from addiction and nausea to sexual dysfunction.

 With all of these side effects, many are turning to natural remedies in the hope of achieving a more balanced mood.
-Natural remedies range from habits you can add into your life to plant-based medicines.
+Natural remedies range from habits you can add to your life to plant-based medicines.

 One plant compound that is receiving extensive studies currently on its medicinal properties is cannabidiol (CBD).

 Cannabidiol (CBD) is extracted from the Cannabis Sativa plant.
-Hemp and marijuana are both cannabis plants that come from the same genus and species of plant, however hemp plants contain little to no tetrahydrocannabinol (THC), the psychotropic cannabinoid responsible for the “high” one gets when they smoke or consume marijuana.
+Hemp and marijuana are both cannabis plants that come from the same genus and species of plant, however, hemp plants contain little to no tetrahydrocannabinol (THC), the psychotropic cannabinoid responsible for the “high” one gets when they smoke or consume marijuana.

 CBD hemp oil is now available in every state in the United States, with research expanding due to the legalization of recreational and medical marijuana in multiple states.
 Before this change in legal status, very few studies were performed on cannabis and its constituents, leading to confusion around the effects of CBD.

-In this article we will review what studies have found when looking at CBD and anxiety disorders.
+In this article, we will review what studies have found when looking at CBD and anxiety disorders.

 In the 1990s the endocannabinoid system (ECS) was first discovered.
 This system is composed of endocannabinoids and cannabinoid receptors (CB1 and CB2) found throughout our brains and bodies.

-Research into understanding how the ECS works and what functions it’s involved in are still underway.
+Research into understanding how the ECS works and what functions it’s involved in is still underway.
 That being said, we are beginning to better understand much about this system and how phytocannabinoids, such as THC and CBD, may impact the ECS and thus our health.